arihant1805/House-Price-Prediction-Using-CPP/README.md

   The `clean.py` script processes the raw dataset (`data.csv`) by selecting relevant features, removing missing values and duplicates, and saving the result as `data_cleaned.csv`.

 - **Model Training:**
   The `LinearRegression.cpp` file contains the C++ implementation of the Linear Regression algorithm.
 It reads the cleaned dataset, applies a standard scalar (centering each feature and target variable by subtracting the mean and scaling by the standard deviation), trains the model, and evaluates predictions.
+  Additionally, it provides a custom train_test_split function to split the dataset into training and testing sets.

 ## Project Structure